apneadiving/waterfall/README.md

     .on_dam { |errors| render json: { errors: Array(errors) }, status: 422 }
 end
 ```
-Once the flow faces a `dam`, all following instructions are skipped, only the `on_dam` blocks are executed.

 This is maybe just fancy, but the real power of waterfall is: you can chain waterfalls, and this is where it begins to be great.